Tools and knowledge are the two most significant components of a specialist's efficiency.

 3. Free SEO Courses

-Last but not least, I'd like to recommend SEO courses created in 2020 by Surfers with the participation of amazing industry specialists.
+Last but not least, I'd like to recommend SEO courses created by Surfers with the participation of amazing industry specialists.

 The course is focused on three main components of SEO.
 It contains a lot of technical information, proven strategies, and the newest trends.
 The modern approach to content marketing, keyword research, and link building is divided into seven lessons sent to each user daily.
 Contributors include the aforementioned Jessica Foster, Matt Diggity, or Chris M. Walker.
 And it’s 100% free!